upcode/backbone.jstodolist/readme.md

 <h1> TO DO List In Backbone.js and Local Storage</h1>
-<p> This is a simple application using Backbone.js to create a simple To Do List on client side.
-Goal was to create to do list application using CRUD create, rewrite, update, delete methods by using Local Storage
+<p> This is a simple application using Backbone.js to create a simple To Do List for client side.
+The goal was to create a to do list application using CRUD to create, rewrite, update, delete methods by using Local Storage
 <h6>Extra:</h6>
-<p>Index2.html is todo list using plain vanilla JavaScript and local storage.</p>
+<p>Index2.html is a to do list using plain vanilla JavaScript and local storage.</p>

 <h1>Requiremnets:</h1>